startwarfields/ORE/README.md

 (0, <(0, {labels}), (1, {predictions}>))
 ```

-This can completely change if you change the model being trained!
+This will change if you change the model being trained!
+Maybe some kind of autosyntax parser would be a useful utility....